Quantum chaos and pole skipping in two-dimensional conformal perturbation theory: Conformal Perturbation Theory

 \section{Conformal Perturbation Theory}

-In this section, we will utilize conformal perturbation theory to determine the leading order correction to the stress tensor Green's function in the deformed theory.
+In this section, we use conformal perturbation theory to determine the leading order correction to the stress tensor Green's function in the deformed theory.
 This correction is determined by correlation functions in the undeformed (bare) CFT.
+For a review of conformal perturbation theory see, e.g., \cite{Amoretti:2017aze}, or \cite{Berenstein:2014cia, Berenstein:2016avf} for discussions of it in an AdS/CFT context.
 We will work in Euclidean signature using the following conventions.
 The thermal Euclidean cylinder,~$S_\beta^1 \times \RR$, will often be denoted by a shorthand ``cyl'', and complex coordinates on the cylinder will be denoted by a tilde:~$\tilde{z}$.
 We will often conformally map the cylinder to the plane using the map~$\tilde{z} = (\beta/2\pi) \ln z$, where untilded coordinates like~$z$ are taken to live on the complex plane\footnote{Note that this is not the conformal transformation used in the standard CFT$_2$ radial quantization: the constant radius circles in the plane are mapped to the thermal circle of radius $\beta$.}.
 When integrating on the thermal cylinder or complex plane, we will use the shorthand \be d^2 z \equiv \frac{d\bar{z} \wedge dz}{2i} = dx \wedge dy, \ee where as usual~$z = x + iy$.
 When possible, we will use tildes (and lack thereof) to indicate whether an integral is taken over the thermal cylinder or over the plane.